demisto/content/Packs/Core/Playbooks/playbook-Credential_Dumping_using_a_known_tool_README.md

 The playbook executes the following stages:

 Early Containment:
-- Handles malicious alerts by terminating the relevant processes.
+- Handles malicious alerts by terminating the causality process.

 Remediation:
-- Handles malicious alerts by isolating the endpoint.
+- Handles malicious alerts by suggesting the analyst to isolate the endpoint.

 ## Dependencies